Zonta Club of Northern Beaches Inc. receives local recognition

 Each year, the Zonta Club of Northern Beaches Inc., District 24, holds an annual breakfast fundraising event for International Women's Day.

 At the event, Hon.
-Rob Stokes, local state member, announces the Pittwater Woman of the Year Award, an annual award recognizing the outstanding achievements and contributions of local women.
+Rob Stokes, a local state member, announces the Pittwater Woman of the Year Award, an annual award recognizing the outstanding achievements and contributions of local women.

 The club’s local area is known as Pittwater and this year, the Zonta Club of Northern Beaches Inc was selected to receive the award.

-Rob Stokes started his address saying “Volunteer members of the Zonta Club of Northern Beaches today are acknowledged as the first ever joint-recipients of the Pittwater Woman of the Year award.”
+Rob Stokes started his address saying “Volunteer members of the Zonta Club of Northern Beaches today are acknowledged as the first-ever joint-recipients of the Pittwater Woman of the Year award.”

 He continued by saying “as one of the most energetic, passionate and effective volunteer groups in our community – with the loyal assistance of countless supporters throughout our community – the group has been able to directly assist women in our local area, as well as in remote corners of the world.
-The work they do to fund, prepare and dispatch birthing kits to women in developing countries is not only inspiring, it is also a powerful way of connecting communities at opposite sides of the world.
+The work they do to fund, prepare, and dispatch birthing kits to women in developing countries is not only inspiring, but it is also a powerful way of connecting communities on opposite sides of the world.
 Last year 4,800 kits were financed and assembled. … This award is a great way to acknowledge their inspirational efforts and the positive messages they spread throughout our community.”